Dr Julia Alfano

 - Certificate in Cognitive Therapies

-- Theraplay level 1 including group Theraplay.
-Theraplay Lewel 2 completion in 2026
+- Theraplay Level 1 including group Theraplay.
+Theraplay Level 2 completion in 2026

 - Professional Doctorate in Educational,and Child Psychology